andyatkinson/andyatkinson.github.io/_posts/2009-03-01-f1-webchallenge-team-rubymn-recap.md

 title: F1 Webchallenge Team Ruby.mn Recap
 date: 2009-03-01
 comments: true
-tags: [Events, Ruby, Rails, JavaScript]
+tags: [Events, Ruby, Ruby on Rails, JavaScript]
 ---

 This year I participated in the [F1 Web Challenge](http://f1webchallenge.com/).
 The event brings together teams of programmers, designers, and project managers with non-profit organizations.
 The goal is to build a professional website for the non-profit in less than 24 hours, and teams compete against each other for the overall best website.